nathadriele/biophenotype-rag/README.md

 ![app](https://github.com/user-attachments/assets/38ac1d64-2eaf-436a-8c9d-e7c3eec72fae)

 ## 🧬 Project Overview
 This project, Phenotype RAG, was developed as the final assignment for the LLM Zoomcamp.
 It implements a Retrieval-Augmented Generation (RAG) system that intelligently answers questions related to phenotypes by utilizing both a knowledge base and large language models (LLMs).
-The system is designed to assist with queries about phenotypes in fields such as genetics, evolutionary biology and medical diagnostics.
+The system is designed to assist with queries about phenotypes in fields such as genetics, evolutionary biology, and medical diagnostics.
+By integrating retrieval and generation capabilities, the project provides precise and contextually accurate information, making it a powerful tool for phenotype-related research and clinical applications.

 ## 🧬 Problem Description
-Phenotyping plays a crucial role in various domains like genetics and medical diagnostics, helping researchers and clinicians understand the observable traits influenced by genetic and environmental factors.
-However, accessing and retrieving this knowledge can be challenging due to the vast amounts of data involved.
-This project aims to bridge this gap by building an intelligent assistant capable of answering complex phenotype-related queries using RAG techniques, combining the power of LLMs and a knowledge base.
+Phenotyping plays a crucial role in various domains like genetics, evolutionary biology, and medical diagnostics, helping researchers and clinicians understand the observable traits influenced by genetic and environmental factors.
+However, the complexity and vastness of phenotype data make it challenging to access and retrieve relevant information efficiently.
+This project addresses the challenge by developing an intelligent assistant capable of answering complex phenotype-related queries.
+By leveraging RAG techniques, the system combines the reasoning ability of LLMs with the precision of a curated knowledge base, making the retrieval of phenotype information more accessible and accurate for researchers, healthcare professionals, and educators.

 ## 🧬 Technologies and Tools Used
 ### ⚗️ Key Technologies